 I’ll admit that adding a new passport stamp had a little something to do with visiting Liechtenstein.
 But visiting one of the world’s smallest countries (just 36,000 people in 62 square miles of land, much of that is steep mountain peaks) had a lot of appeal.

 Vaduz, the tiny town on the Rhein River, has a relaxed atmosphere with many restaurants and high-end boutique shops.
-I learned quickly, visiting Liechtenstein isn’t about doing activities; visiting Liechtenstein is about being in the moment.
+I learned quickly, one doesn’t visit Liechtenstein to do activities; visiting Liechtenstein is about being in the moment.
 The city is a mecca for gourmet foodies and the city has its own vineyard.
+Liechtenstein tourism is really about enjoying the moment.

 With the sun high in the sky, I watched small groups of Japanese tourists bring out their umbrellas, stroll along Stadtle Street and enjoy ice cream.
 I had taken refuge under the awning of a local restaurant, enjoying a beer and a light lunch before doing some hiking in the mountains above.
 Beer before hiking probably wasn’t the best strategy, but visiting Liechtenstein was about being in the moment and enjoy some time away from work.